Kane Scores Brace As Bayern Go Top, Dortmund Lose At Stuttgart - UrduPoint

 Kane doubled up shortly before half-time, heading in unmarked from a corner.

-With Bayern cruising, manager Thomas Tuchel made three changes shortly after half-time and within ten minutes the visitors were level.
+With Bayern cruising, manager Thomas Tuchel made three changes shortly after half-time and within 10 minutes the visitors were level.

 With Bayern wobbling, former Dortmund defender Guerreiro struck his first goal for the German champions, before Choupo-Moting scored with five minutes remaining to seal the win.

-"Today I'm extremely happy about the three points" Tuchel said ahead of the international break, saying "the feeling of waking up after a win, you can't top it."
+"Today I'm extremely happy about the three points," Tuchel said ahead of the international break.
+"The feeling of waking up after a win, you can't top it."